tusharpathaknyu/UVMForge/examples/rtl_aware/README.md

 ---

-**This is what makes VerifAI valuable - not just AI generation, but RTL-aware, spec-driven verification!**
+**This is what makes UVMForge valuable - not just AI generation, but RTL-aware, spec-driven verification!**